bml-research/Labcourses/nucleic_acid_isolation/nucleic_acid_isolation.md

 At the end:
 >Quantify the amount of plasmid DNA using a nanodrop.
 In addition, check the purity by inspecting the $\lambda$ 260/280 ratio (should be 1.8 < ratio < 2.0).
 See Figure 2 below as an example.

 ![Figure 2](./pics/fig2.svg)
 *<sub>Figure 2: Optical density of nucleic acid sample.
-The important wavelengths of 260nm and 280nm are labeled..
-Source: https://en.wikipedia.org/wiki/Nucleic_acid_quantitation.</sub>*
+The important wavelengths of 260nm and 280nm are labeled.
+Source: Wikipedia.org</sub>*

 ---